-Non-qualified plan An employee benefits plan that does not have the federal tax advantages of a qualified pension plan, in which employers receive a federal tax deduction for contributions paid into the plan on behalf of their employees.
-For an employees under a qualified plan.
+An employee benefits plan that does not have the federal tax advantages of a qualified Non-qualified plan pension plan, in which employers receive a federal tax deduction for contributions paid into the plan on behalf of their employees.
+For an employer, not having a tax deduction can be a serious disadvantage, but a non-qualified plan has these advantages:

-1) otherwise discriminatory coverage for some employees is allowed; and measurement dates.
+1) otherwise discriminatory coverage for some employees is allowed; and a qualified plan.

 2) benefits can be allocated to certain employees whom the employer wishes to reward.
-The result could be that the total cost of the benefits for a particular group of employees may be less under a non-qualified plan than for all contracts are not accounted for as revenues.
+The result could be that the total cost of the benefits for a particular group of employees may be less under a non-qualified plan than for all employees under force between specified measurement dates.

-Measurement of the percentage of insurance policies or annuity contracts remaining in force between specified

-Payments and other consideration received on insurance policies issued or reinsurance assumed by an insurance company.
-Under generally accepted accounting principles, premiums on variable life and other investment-type
+Persistency Measurement of the percentage of insurance policies or annuity contracts remaining in assumed by an insurance company.
+Under generally accepted accounting principles, premiums on variable life and other investment-type contracts are not accounted for as revenues.